 Enhanced Care and Coordination Providers Information

 The Greater New York Hospital Foundation, Inc. implemented a program, New York-Reducing Avoidable Hospitalizations (NY-RAH).
 Originally, NY-RAH deployed RNs in the partnering NFs to act as educators and consultants, but not provide direct clinical care, to the NF staff on early recognition and communication of acute changes of condition using INTERACT tools.
 Additionally, RNs identified the root causes for potentially avoidable hospitalizations and modified policies and procedures to prevent such hospitalizations.
-In 2018, the RNs were replaced by Quality Improvement Specialists that have a demonstrated quality improvement background in using data to drive change.
-NY-RAH analyzes Medicare claims data for eligible residents to further evaluate the root cause of potentially avoidable hospitalizations related to the six conditions that are the focus of Phase Two.
+In 2018, the RNs were replaced by Quality Improvement Specialists with demonstrated quality improvement background in using data to drive change.
+NY-RAH analyzed Medicare claims data for eligible residents to further evaluate the root cause of potentially avoidable hospitalizations related to the six conditions that were the focus of Phase Two.
 NY-RAH also emphasizes palliative care and advance directive education and the implementation of electronic solutions for NFs.

 During Phase One, CMS also worked with CHI/Alegent Creighton Health, which implemented an intervention in 14 NFs in Nebraska.
 CHI/Alegent Creighton Health deployed NPs in the partnering NFs to enhance care by implementing INTERACT tools, improving communication, and providing education to NF staff.
 An innovative aspect of this program was the use of a dentist and dental hygienist to improve oral care for beneficiaries.
 This type of care is typically not provided in the NF environment and contributes to better overall health, while also working to prevent other conditions that lead to avoidable hospitalizations.